 - Sign up for the amazing freebies that Ruth offers.
 These freebies are a great way to get a taste of EBA without investing in EBA.
-Right now, Ruth is offering a free webinar that I recommend you sign up for if you haven’t already.
-Again, you don’t have to take EBA right now.
-However, this will help you get some solid blogging advice without a huge investment.
+Right now, Ruth is offering a free guide to boosting your income overnight with your blog!
+Head here to see all the details of this incredible guide.

 - Making Sense of Affiliate Marketing – if you’re further along in your blogging career but aren’t making the kind of money you’d hoped you be and you can’t afford EBA, I highly recommend you enroll in Making Sense of Affiliate Marketing.
 Over half of my income is earned through affiliate sales, and that wouldn’t be the case without this amazing course!
 And if you want my honest opinion – affiliate marketing is one area where EBA lacks in educating you on so you’re going to be a big bang for your buck in taking this course if affiliate marketing is an area you’re looking to improve.

 If you have any questions about EBA, I’m always happy to answer!
 I truly believe in the value of EBA, but I also know that the cost can prevent many amazing bloggers from being able to take it and I want to help you achieve your blogging dreams by offering you any direction that I can!

 OTHER POSTS YOU MAY ENJOY: